wxt-dev/wxt/packages/unocss/README.md

 # WXT UnoCSS

-Allows for simple UnoCSS usage in your project.
+Use UnoCSS in your WXT extension!

 ## Usage